Transfer Application Process

 Personal Statement

 In addition to the Writing Component, the Review requires each transfer applicant to submit a Personal Statement.
-This statement is intended to offer applicants an opportunity to share information about their background, identity, life or work experiences, areas of legal interest, or other relevant information that will help them contribute to the work and the community of the Review.
-More information about the Personal Statement will be available in the application packet.
+This statement is intended to offer applicants an opportunity to share information about their life experiences, work experiences, areas of legal interest, or other relevant information that will help them contribute to the work and the community of the Review.
+There is also a brief second essay that will assess applicants for their soft-skill contributions to the team.
+More information about the Personal Statement and the Short Response Question will be available in the transfer student application packet.